aarav22/MindBlock/README.md

 <h3 align="center">MindBlock</h3>

   <p align="center">
-    MindBlock takes the technical working of bitcoin and blockchain and simplifies it down using analogies to create a seamless user experience.
-The end goal of this application is to be a place where people can come and learn about these lesser known features about cryptocurrencies.
-The application makes use of textual, visual and interactive techniques to achieve this goal.
-The application was created for educational purposes which is why the focus was to lower the learning curve at all times.
+   simplifies the complexities of Bitcoin and blockchain technology through analogies, aiming to provide users with an intuitive learning experience.
+Our goal is to serve as an educational platform where individuals can easily grasp lesser-known aspects of cryptocurrencies.
+We employ a blend of text, visuals, and interactive tools to achieve this, always prioritizing a user-friendly learning journey.
     <br />
     <a href="https://github.com/aarav22/MindBlock"><strong>Explore the docs »</strong></a>
     <br />